Exhibition 16 May - 12 June 2025

 when the last echo of thunder reverberated among the stars

-In the darkness, true things emerge.
+in the darkness, true things emerge:

-Your beautiful pool of mental strength and indefinite visions in those blank stares -
+your beautiful pool of mental strength and

 I perceive you.

-Darkness brings you through obstacles and back to
+Darkness brings you through obstacles and

-the same old civil war.
+back to the same old civil war.
 You gaze off

-into the distance without focus, standing still as the crowd yearns for attachment
+into the distance without focus, standing still as

 Pain is not the worst, nor is it a curse.
 The worst is

 a quiet crack, a self-destructive force.
-Life, you know
+Life,

-is fond of injuries and dramas.
+you know, is fond of injuries and dramas

-holes appear here and there, another
+holes appear here and there, another new crack

-new crack under the wall connecting the dots
+under the wall connecting the dots of

 Left to right: The Frightened Boy, 2025.
 Chandelier of Hope, 2025 47 x 36 x 0.5cm.
 Ink on paper, reverse painting on glass, wood backing